ZuckermanLab/ModelExplorer/README.txt

 (2) Ratio of rates for a state pair give Boltz fac of energy difference (3) Energy differences among tied states match constraints (state "energy landscape" is set in python script, then initialized in perl)
 (4) Energies of fixed states remain at constrained values (state "energy landscape" is set in python script, then initialized in perl)
-(5) Reject/Restore step properly restores energies
-(6) Tied states graphs are self-consistent (done in python, but can be better integrated into perl code, which currently loads boolean "consistent" variable from file)
+(5) Reject/Restore step properly restores energies (done in perl) (6) Tied states graphs are self-consistent (done in python, but can be better integrated into perl code, which currently loads boolean "consistent" variable from file)

 Proof-maker Improvements:
 *Should OF-IF conformational transistions be equivalent (when N, S, and W are held constant)?